-All companies applying to HAN must meet the following criteria:
+All companies seeking funding from HAN must meet the following criteria:

 - The company must be an early stage company seeking financing (pre-seed, seed, bridge, Series A) in the form of equity, debt, or debt with an equity component (i.e. convertible debt or debt with warrants).